 In three three easy steps…

 1. Every Hero has a background storyline: Batman has a tragic childhood, Superman comes from another planet, and each of your audiences also has individual stories that have shaped their interests, preferences, purchasing habits, etc. Before deciding what kind of hero’s role to give to your audience, you have to know where they come from, what problems they are looking to solve, and which service they value the most.
+Making the client the hero can work wonders in your business strategies.

 2. The Rise of a Hero needs the presence of a villain: “Get so close to your customers that you tell them what they need well before they realize it themselves.” – Steve Jobs

 Sometimes, the audience can’t see the need of using a service until you help them see the presence of a villain.
 The villain here could be profit loss, high risks, wasted effort…anything your audience may be up against.
+Build your story with the customer as hero in it.

 3. Heroism and overcoming the crisis with the power of motion: Portray the solution through an eye-catching and engaging video will lead to extensive engagement.
 This is all about storytelling, and when a story has a crisis, it has to have a solution as well.
 An interesting video would portray the entire storytelling starting from the hero facing the crisis and then the solution through your product or service.